jceresearch/stixls/README.md

 Features
 - Automatically creates a toolbar,  menu and icons to navigate the options.
-- Configurable, you dont need to tweak VBA.
-That said you need to be quite comfortable with Excel and its inners.
+- Configurable, you dont need to tweak the macros/VBA.
+That said, you need to be quite comfortable with Excel and its inners.
 - Two-way updating (notes > board and board > note).
 - Works in Excel standard, it is not an add in
 - Separate app (the one you download here) from data (Board workbooks).